ACT Subject Tests are your key to unlocking your potential and studying abroad

 Subject Tests Offered

-Students can affirm the algebra and geometry skills typically developed through the first years of secondary school.
+Mathematics IStudents can affirm the algebra and geometry skills typically developed through the first years of secondary school.
 These skills include solving equations, drawing conclusions from data, finding areas and volumes, and making judgments about proofs.
-The one‑hour test contains 50 multiple-choice questions—30 questions assessing Algebra I topics and 20 questions for Geometry topics.
 Calculators are encouraged, and a reference sheet provides common formulas.

-Students can affirm their advanced algebra and precalculus skills.
+Mathematics IIStudents can affirm their advanced algebra and precalculus skills.
 These skills include understanding complex numbers, modeling with vectors and matrices, applying advanced functions, finding limits, fitting a normal distribution, and interpreting graphs in the polar coordinate plane.
-The one‑hour test contains 50 multiple-choice questions—25 questions assessing Algebra II skills and 25 questions for Precalculus skills.
 Calculators are encouraged, and a reference sheet provides common formulas.

 The ACT is the leading college admissions test used in the U.S. and is comprised of separate tests measuring reading, English, mathematics, and science (as well as an optional writing test).
 These scores are reported on a 1-36 scale, and there are additional scores which are reported through combining scores from the above tests: STEM (mathematics and science), ELA (English, reading, and writing), and an overall ACT Composite (English, mathematics, reading, and science).

 ACT Subject Tests are end-of-course assessments that rigorously measure students’ understanding of content and practices in each subject.
 The tests are derived from ACT research.
 In addition to measuring whether students have mastered ACT course standards, these tests predict success in postsecondary courses.
-Tests are available in the following subjects: ELA (Grades 11 and 12), Math (Advanced Algebra, PreCalculus), Science (Biology, Chemistry, and Physics) and U.S. History.
-Tests are comprised of 70 or more selected response items and meet the same psychometric specifications as all ACT test solutions.
+Tests are available in the following subjects: ELA (English I and II), Math (Math I and II), Science (Biology, Chemistry, and Physics) and U.S. History.